vetleser/BayesianGEM/code/etcpy/README.md

 ## Usage:
 The input parameters:
-* an enzyme constrained model in as `reframed.CBModel`
+* an enzyme constrained model as `reframed.CBModel`
 * a dictionary containing the following parameters of all enzymes in the model.
 Each reaction ID is a key in the dictionary.
 Each value in the dictionary is a dictionary having the following key-value pairs:
   * `dHTH`: the enthalpy change at convergence temperature TH (373.5 K), in J/mol
   * `dSTS`: the entropy change at convergence temperature TS (385 K), in J/mol/K